vishavish/tsub/README.md

  # tsub

-**tsub** a game made with Raylib and C3 to test tapping and tracking skills.
+**tsub** a game made with Raylib and C3 to test your tapping and tracking skills.

 ## Motivation